LynchLab/MAPGD/README.md

 Ackerman, M. S., T. Maruki and M. Lynch.
 "MAPGD a program for the maximum likelihood analysis of population data."
 In prep.

-The statistical methods implemented in MAPGD have previously been published in:
+For output of the allele command please cite:

 	Maruki, T., and M. Lynch.
 2015  "Genotype-Frequency Estimation from High-Throughput Sequencing Data."
 Genetics 201.2: 473-486.

-and
+For output of the pool command please cite:

+	Lynch, M., D. Bost, S. Wilson, T. Maruki, and S. Harrison.
+2014  "Population-Genetic Inference from Pooled-Sequencing Data."
+Genome Biol Evol 6:1210-1218.

+For output of the relatedness command plase cite:

 	Ackerman, M. S., P. Johri, K. Spitze and M. Lynch, 2015  A general statistical model for coefficients of relatedness and its application to the analysis of population-genomic data.
 In prep.

 <h3> Copyright </h3>